wp-plugins/simple-faqs/readme.txt

 Yes that is possible since version 2 of the plugin

 == Screenshots ==
-1. TinyMCE Editor button to launch Simple FAQ shortcode generator
+1. screenshot-1.png
-2. Shortcode generator
+2. screenshot-2.png

 == Changelog ==
+= 2.1 =
+Added new skins
+Solved the shortcode generator issue

 = 2.0 =
 Added shortcode generator
 Now able to have multiple shortcodes on the same page